 Remuneration decisions are governed by Jupiter's Remuneration Committee (the "Committee"), which meets on a regular basis to consider remuneration matters across the Group.
-In order to avoid conflicts of interest, the Committee comprises independent non-executive directors, and no individual is involved in any decisions regarding their own remuneration.
-Implementation of the remuneration policy for the Group is subject to an annual independent review by Jupiter's internal audit department.
-No material outcomes or irregularities were identified as a result of the most recent independent review, which took place in 2020.
+In order to avoid conflicts of interest, the Committee comprises independent non-executive directors, and no individual is involved in any decisions

 JUTM's Board includes two independent non-executive directors who are remunerated directly by JUTM.
 No other members of the Board receive remuneration from JUTM and are instead remunerated directly by their employing entity in the Jupiter Group.
 JUTM does not employ any other staff.
-In the interests of transparency, Jupiter has apportioned the total employee remuneration paid to all its 510 Jupiter staff (including Non-Executive Directors) in respect of JUTM's AIFMD duties performed for the AIFs on a "number of funds" basis.
+In the interests of transparency, Jupiter has apportioned the total employee remuneration paid to all its 510 Jupiter staff (including Non-Executive Directors) in respect of JUTM's AIFMD duties performed for the AIFs on a "number of funds' funds" basis.
 It has estimated that the total amount of employee remuneration paid in respect of duties for the Company is £1,012,364 of which £259,938 is fixed remuneration and £752,426 is variable remuneration.